16 surefire ways to boost employee wellbeing in your workplace

 12. Create stronger employee-manager relationships

-Managers can’t support their employees unless they know what issues they’re facing.
-And they won’t know unless they take the time to build a strong relationship with their staff.
-Making regular one-to-one meetings between managers and employees a normal part of company life will encourage open, frequent conversation and allow any issues to be addressed early.
+Managers can’t support their employees unless they know what issues they’re facing, and they won’t know unless they take the time to build strong relationships with their teams.

 13. Arrange wellbeing workshops

-Holding workshops on mindfulness, stress management, yoga, meditation or other techniques can not only help relieve stress, but also introduce employees to new ideas and activities they may enjoy.
+Holding workshops on mindfulness, stress management, yoga, and other techniques helps relieve stress and introduces employees to new ideas and activities they may enjoy.

 14. Make it easy for your staff to make healthy choices

-Many of us love the office snacks, but they’re not always the best choice of food.
-Offering healthy snacks will encourage your employees to prioritise their physical wellbeing, while also reducing any post-sugar rush slumps.
+Many of us love office snacks, but they’re not always the healthiest option.
+However, providing healthy snacks encourages employees to prioritise their physical wellbeing while reducing post-sugar rush slumps.
+This is especially important for shift workers, who work unsociable hours through the night and may crave sugary snacks.

 15. Tweak the working routine to work for your staff

-Different employees will have different working styles, schedules and preferences.
-Offering flexibility to staff to craft a work routine that suits them can reduce stress and burnout, while offering a greater work-life balance.
-It also shows employees you trust them, which is always good for wellbeing.
+Different employees will have different working styles, schedules, and preferences.
+Offering flexibility to staff to develop a work routine that suits them can help strike a better work-life balance while reducing stress and burnout.

 16. Survey your teams to find out what’s working